Local 292 Apprenticeship

 on a job site happens !!

-Exhaust stack with several breechings and
+Exhaust stack with several breechings and platforms

 Field fitting elbow together